 When Integers Are Used

 Integers appear in arithmetic, coordinate graphs, algebra, accounting, temperatures, elevations, and computer science.
-They are often the first number system where direction matters, not just size.
+They are often the first number system where direction matters, not just size, and once they feel natural on the number line, later topics such as absolute value, inequalities, and algebraic expressions read much more easily.

 Need help with a problem?